 Naturalization Ceremonies and Voter Registration

-The U.S. District Court for the Eastern District Court of Virginia (located in Alexandria, Virginia) has naturalization ceremonies at least twice a month.
+The U.S. District Court for the Eastern District Court of Virginia (located in Alexandria, Virginia) has naturalization ceremonies at least once a month.
 The Alexandria Office of Voter Registration sends representatives and voter registration applications to each of these ceremonies.

 Other Election Links